nicdgonzalez/dotfiles/README.md

 ### Vim

-If this is not your first time running Vim, you likely have existing files that need to be moved:
+If you have existing configuration files for Vim, they need to be moved:

 ```bash
 mv ~/.vim ~/.vim.original-backup